 - Out of stock way to often

 LiteBit was launched in 2013, in The Netherlands.
-Since the start of the company it accrued many cryptocurrencies including Bitcoin, Ethereum, Litecoin and much much more.
-Furthermore, the list of payment methods gives a wide selection opportunities.
+Since the start of the company, it accrued many cryptocurrencies including Bitcoin, Ethereum, Litecoin and much much more.
+Furthermore, the list of payment methods gives a wide selection opportunity.
 Another great thing about LiteBit – fees, which aren’t too costly.

 Almost all of the cryptos have integrated wallet in LiteBit which can be used there.
 Due to security concerns, recommendations say to store private keys for yourself.
 On the other hand, this feature helps for the new users who are not familiar with creating wallets for each of cryptocurrency.

-While the exchange operates in Netherlands, customers abroad Europe cannot use LiteBit in any way.
-In addition, we don’t have trading platform here.
-Therefore, this huge list of cryptos are more suitable for a regular purchase other than making profits from the buying or selling in a short period of time.
+While the exchange operates in the Netherlands, customers abroad Europe cannot use LiteBit in any way.
+In addition, we don’t have a trading platform here.
+Therefore, this huge list of cryptos is more suitable for a regular purchase other than making profits from the buying or selling in a short period of time.

-Speed of transactions depends on the selected payment method mostly.
-Some of them are instant, some of them requires few days of waiting time.
+The speed of transactions depends on the selected payment method mostly.
+Some of them are instant, some of them require a few days of waiting time.

 Withdrawals from a wallet take as long as a traditional transaction depending on cryptocurrency itself.

-Limits per account depends on the level of verification.
+Limits per account depending on the level of verification.
 For a start without any verifications (only registration), LiteBit applies these limits: €75 daily, €225 weekly and €2,100 monthly.

 Verification process and privacy

 Users who want bigger limits for exchanging must complete some verification procedures.
-Different Tiers need several documents and actions to made.
+Different Tiers need several documents and actions to make.
 Tier 1 is easily acquired by just confirming phone number with an SMS.
 Further, Tier 2 requires to provide either passport or ID and proof of address.
-Finally, Tier 3 needs more in depth details.
+Finally, Tier 3 needs more in-depth details.